 |FLORYEU Electric||Bidet||39.0 cm x 49.0 cm|

 Popular styles that are found in most UK toilets are round or D shaped.
-However, many manufacturers also make specialist seats for the disabled or those that want maximum luxury such as bidet toilet seats.
+However, many manufacturers also make specialist seats for the disabled, elderly or those that want maximum luxury such as bidet toilet seats.